 You can create a new requirement if you have Create permission for the class to which the requirement belongs.
 If you do not have Create permission, but you do have CreateCR permission, you can submit a change request for the new requirement.
-See "Submitting a Change Request for a New Requirement" on page 52.
+See "Proposing a New Requirement" on page 63.